The Institute of Advanced Sciences, Yokohama National University

 In addition to its increased efforts to give back to society through research activities that make full use of YNU’s particular strengths, the IAS has established research clusters in fields that also have the potential to enhance the presence of YNU.
 Research groups (or “research units”) that are particularly suited to each of the various research clusters are selected in a top-down fashion from the entire university―including the aforementioned YNU research centers, and the selected research units are assigned to the respective research clusters.
 The research clusters conduct research aimed at fulfilling the objective of the establishment of the IAS and clusters.

-The IAS conducts research jointly and in cooperation with other institutions, in addition to inviting and maintaining close ties to prominent researchers in Japan and throughout the world.
-In conjunction with the Center for Creation of Symbiosis Society with Risk, the IAS is responsible for the platform for doing so.
-It disseminates research findings to other institutions in Japan and overseas, and shares these findings as well as information on other research gathered in the course of its own research with others in YNU.
-Moreover, IAS’s research activities help to train young researchers.
+The IAS conducts research jointly and in cooperation with other institutes, in addition to welcoming onboard and working in close partnership with prominent researchers in Japan and throughout the world.
+In conjunction with the Center for Creation of Symbiosis Society with Risk, consolidated as an organization in April 2019, the IAS provides a platform that actively incorporates open innovation for such efforts.
+Thanks to the support from the Research Initiatives and Promotion Organization that drives research forward for the aim of facilitating greater sophistication of studies in the university as a whole and contributing to social progress, the IAS has disseminated its research findings worldwide while also sharing the information gained in the course of research activity in-campus.
+Moreover, IAS’s research activities help to train up-and-coming young researchers.
 It is with these elements that the circulation system for the creation of knowledge is built.